ZhenXu-0/Data-Annotation-Error-Decomposition-LAK2026/README.md

 # Enhancing LLM-Based Data Annotation with Error Decomposition

-This repository contains materials for the paper:
+This repository contains data and code needed to replicate the analyses presented in the paper below, as well as code for applying the proposed error decomposition method to new data annotation tasks.

+**Paper reference**
 Zhen Xu, Vedant Khatri, Diana Dai, Xiner Liu, Siyan, Xuanming, Renzhe Yu.
 (2025) Enhancing LLM-Based Data Annotation with Error Decomposition.
 In Proceedings of the 16th International Learning Analytics & Knowledge Conference.
 (LAK'26)

 ## Appendix
 The appendix of the paper is available here: [Appendix (PDF)](LAK26_Error_Decomposition_appendix.pdf)
 # Error Decomposition for Ordinal Classification Tasks

 This repository contains Python implementations for analyzing error decomposition in ordinal classification tasks, as described in the paper.
 The code calculates task-inherent errors (due to human annotation ambiguity) versus model-specific errors.